gristlabs/grainjs/docs/basics.md

 figuring out differences.
 This can be a plus or a minus, depending on the situation.

 Notice also that the goal here is to allow you to describe DOM declaratively once.
 Anything dynamic is controlled by observables.
-You don’t need to tweak DOM later; to update what the user sees, you only set the observables.
+You don’t need to tweak DOM directly; to update what the user sees, you only set the observables.
 In other words, the observables are the model of your application state, and the DOM with bindings is the view.